 Please note that only those individuals who work for the university and have a Queen's email address may access the brand resources.

 Graphic lockups can be requested for administrative and academic programs with pre-existing symbols or additional university units.
-Provide the Brand, Trademarks and Licensing Office with a graphic file for lockup creation.
+Please provide the Brand Team with a graphic file for lockup creation.

-Tertiary Signatures can be requested for programs, degrees, collaborations, and special projects from the Brand, Trademarks and Licensing Office.
+Tertiary Signatures can be requested for programs, degrees, collaborations, and special projects from the University Relations Brand Team.

 Visual Identity Guide